How Servos Make Robots More Precise

 Imagine trying to balance a pencil on your finger.
 It might wobble a bit, right?
 Now, think about how much easier that would be if you could sense every tilt and adjust accordingly.
 This is essentially how servos operate in the robotic realm.

 Servos provide controlled motion and pinpoint accuracy in positioning.
 They allow robots to move precisely in specific directions or orientations, making them invaluable in tasks that require exact movements.
 Think of applications where even the slightest error could result in disaster—like robots in manufacturing lines or even autonomous vehicles.
-If a robot can’t position itself accurately, it could end up with a faulty product or a collision on the road, which we definitely want to avoid!
+If a robot can’t position itself accurately, it could end up with a faulty product or a collision on the road,

 The Feedback Mechanism: Your Robot’s Eyes